awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 These upgrade requirements still apply even if you turn off Backtrack for the Aurora MySQL 1\.\* cluster\.

+They don't apply to upgrades from Aurora MySQL version 2 to version 3, because all minor versions of Aurora MySQL version 3 are supported for Backtrack\.

 ## Configuring backtracking<a name="AuroraMySQL.Managing.Backtrack.Configuring"></a>

 To use the Backtrack feature, you must enable backtracking and specify a target backtrack window\.
 Otherwise, backtracking is disabled\.